sanazbahargam/SanazBahargam.github.io/_posts/2020-07-30-Transformers.md

 ---

 Transformers:
-This blog is dedicated to my not3es on transformers during the past couple of years.
+This post contains my notes throughout years on different transformers.
 These notes are very crude and not edited yet (more like my cheat sheets), but I thought to share it anyway.
 Please let me know if you have any comments or if you find any mistakes.

 # Attention is all you need